-If the pressures of work are getting on top of you and you’re in need of some new coping mechanisms to make things feel more manageable, then have a read of our six top tips – which are widely recommended when managing stress in the workplace.
+If the pressures of work are getting on top of you and you’re in need of some new coping mechanisms to make things feel more manageable, then have a read of our six ways to reduce stress in the workplace.

 A strong support network of colleagues, friends and family can significantly ease your work troubles and help you to see things from a different and clearer perspective.
 Activities such as having dinner together or planning a day trip can really allow you to relax by transporting you away from your worries and concerns.